If you’re like me, you love giving gifts. It’s just a nice feeling – especially when you like and respect that person.

-If you have been together less than 6 months, stay away from sentimental gifts unless it’s the first time you are doing something like that and you are sure that HE has already done something like that for you at least two or three times.
+Stay away from them unless it’s the first time you are doing something like that and you are sure that HE has already done something like that for you already.

-If you are in a long-term relationship or marriage and you really ALREADY feel like the WOMAN in the relationship, and you feel adored – then do what you want!
+If you are in a long-term relationship or marriage and you really ALREADY feel like the woman in the relationship, and you feel adored – then do what you want!

 Just be mindful and conscious all the way.
 Be conscious of WHY you’re choosing to buy a gift.

-Do you really need to get something extra?
+Do you really need to get something “extra”?

-If so, why are you getting it?
-Are you getting it because you feel you must, otherwise he will think you don’t LOVE him?
+Are you getting it because you feel you must, otherwise he will think you don’t love him?
 If so, it’s the wrong reason to get the gift!

-Are you getting him the gift because you think you should in order to show him that you are interested in him, although, inside, you’re aching for him to do for you?
+Do you think you should, in order to show him that you are interested in him, although, inside you’re aching for him to do for you?